 Factory modernization is funded.
 Reshoring incentives, the CHIPS and Science Act and European reindustrialization money have put automation capital in place, and industrial robot installations have doubled over the past decade on International Federation of Robotics figures.
-The constraint now is people, and the people are a specific set of engineering designations.
-Robotics and automation engineers, controls engineers, systems integrators, operational-technology security engineers, and the technicians who keep the line running.
-Each of these roles is posting at double-digit growth, and the supply pipeline is close to flat.
+The work itself has changed with the money.
+Hand-written ladder logic, teach-pendant robot setup and reactive break-fix maintenance are being written out of the plant by model-based control, offline simulation and predictive maintenance.
+The hiring has moved to a different set of roles: robotics and automation engineers, AI automation architects, machine vision engineers, industrial data engineers and operational-technology security engineers.
+Each of these is posting at double-digit growth while the supply pipeline stays close to flat.

-This report treats the roles as the unit of analysis.
-It profiles each designation, sets demand against supply, benchmarks pay across the United States, Germany and the United Kingdom, shows where the openings concentrate, and names the employers hiring the most.
-The aim is a hiring plan built on the roles a plant actually needs.
+This report treats these forward-facing roles as the unit of analysis.
+It profiles each designation, sets demand against supply, names the roles being automated away and what replaces them, benchmarks pay across the United States, Germany and the United Kingdom, shows where the openings concentrate, and names the employers hiring the most.

 Automation is not one job.
-Ten designations carry the work, and they fall into three layers: the engineers who design and program the line, the specialists who secure and inspect it, and the technicians who install and maintain it.
+Ten designations carry the work, and they fall into three forward-facing layers: the AI, robotics and vision engineers who design the line, the data, security and reliability specialists who run it, and the integration and mechatronics roles that tie it together.
 Naming them precisely matters, because demand, pay and supply differ sharply across them.

-A job-posting analysis of more than 3,100 active robotics and automation openings in early 2026 shows technicians at the top by raw volume.
-Automation and robotics technicians accounted for 633 openings, about one in five, followed by controls engineers at 345 and field service engineers at 299.
-Machine learning engineers and robotics project managers round out the top five.
-The widest demand is for the hands-on roles that install and maintain equipment, while the engineering roles carry the highest competition for each opening.
+A job-posting analysis of more than 3,100 active robotics and automation openings in early 2026 still shows technicians at the top by raw volume, with automation and robotics technicians at 633 openings, controls engineers at 345 and field service engineers at 299.
+That volume is real, but part of it is the manual, break-fix version of the work that predictive maintenance and remote diagnostics are steadily removing.
+The faster-growing and harder-to-fill demand is for machine learning engineers, machine vision engineers and AI automation architects, which post fewer openings but carry the highest competition for each seat.

 Supply does not match.
 The US Bureau of Labor Statistics counts about 158,800 robotics engineers in 2024, with roughly 9,300 openings a year, and the feeder pipelines of electrical, mechatronics and controls programs are close to flat.
 A funded line cannot wait two years for a graduate cohort, so the gap shows up as time-to-fill, which for controls and automation engineers now runs near 68 days and has lengthened over the past year.